compiler-research/xeus-cpp/README.md

 micromamba activate xeus-cpp-wasm-build
 ```

 You are now in a position to build the xeus-cpp kernel.
-You build it by executing the following
+You build and test it in node by executing the following
 ```bash
 micromamba create -f environment-wasm-host.yml --platform=emscripten-wasm32
 mkdir build